-- Additional grant funding was provided by Sport Ireland during 2020 to assist with the impact of Covid-19. - The Company has eliminated the accumulated deficit as a result of further funding received from Sport Ireland in 2020. - At the reporting date, the Company had available Cash and Cash equivalents of €2,783,012 (2019: €454,516), and current liabilities of €2,522,493 (2019: €2,536,104).
-The Company's total assets exceed its total liabilities by €333,011 at 31 December 2020.
+- Additional grant funding was provided by Sport Ireland during 2021 to assist with the impact of Covid-19. - At the reporting date, the Company had available Cash and Cash equivalents of €4,281,069 (2020: €2,783,012), and current liabilities of €4,483,879 (2020: €2,606,856).
+The Company's total assets exceed its total liabilities by €361,658 at 31 December 2021.
 In addition, the Company has no loans or borrowings.
-Therefore, the directors are satisfied that it can meet its current liabilities as they fall due. - The Company have prepared budgets for 2021, including a worst-case scenario projection, which assume a deficit position for the year.
+Therefore, the directors are satisfied that it can meet its current liabilities as they fall due. - The Company have prepared budgets for 2022, including a worst-case scenario . projection, which assume a deficit position for the year.
 Should this arise, additional funding will be sought from Sport Ireland.
 The directors have reflected on the impact of Covid-19 and the uncertainty it provides, and based on the continued support of Sport Ireland, are satisfied that the company remains a going concern.